19 Exciting Things to do in Valencia, Spain – An Insider’s Guide

 Top tip: Sant Jaume Bar (Carrer dels Cavallers, 51) used to be a pharmacy, but it is one of the best places to try Agua de Valencia.
 Go on, you will have earned it after all the exploring!

-Discover the real Valencian Paella
+Discover the real Valencian Paella by cooking your own

 If you think you’ve tried paella, but not in Valencia… think again.
 What most people know as paella outside of Spain, is what Valencians know as rice and […] (insert chicken, seafood, etc).
 And don’t even mention chorizo as an ingredient to a local!
 The real Valencian paella has chicken, rabbit, garrafón (large white beans), green beans and, sometimes, snails.
 And that’s pretty much it.